-It is centered on a 250 foot lochan, a small waterfall and lily pond.
+Like all good gardens, it has evolved over time.
+It is centred on a 250 foot lochan, a small waterfall and lily pond.
 The first trees and rhododendrons were planted in the 60s, with major additions in the 90s.
 A variety of cut leaf and flowering trees were added after the storms of 2011/12.
 As a result the garden now has a wide range of specimen trees, camellias, hoheria, eucryphia, stewartia to name a few in addition to the azaleas and rhododendrons.
-The flowering starts in January and continues with spring flowers then bluebells and into the autumn when the colours are spectacular.
-We are delighted to welcome visitors at any time so please let us know when you would like to visit.
+January flowering is followed with spring flowers and bluebells and then into the autumn with spectacular colours.
+I am delighted to welcome visitors at any time so please let me know when you would like to visit.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.

 The content of many of our web listings is provided by third party operators and not VisitScotland.
 VisitScotland accepts no responsibility for (1) any error or misrepresentation contained in third party listings, and (2) the contents of any external links within web listings ((1) and (2) together hereinafter referred to as the "Content").
 VisitScotland excludes all liability for loss or damage caused by any reliance placed on the Content.
 The Content is provided for your information only and is not endorsed by VisitScotland.